 SLC considers environmental stewardship and fiscal responsibility as integral parts of airport activities and has demonstrated its commitment to improving and preserving natural and social environments through continuously developing and implementing new sustainability strategies.
 SLC Sustainability measures success by the airport's economic, environmental and social well-being.

 A comprehensive list of the airport's sustainability efforts can be viewed on the SLC Airport Sustainability Dashboard.

-Click here to read Salt Lake City International Airport's 2015 Sustainability Management Plan.
+Click here to read SLC's 2015 Sustainability Management Plan.